snowplow-archive/snowplow.github.com/_posts/2014-07-11-on-the-benefits-of-configurable-schemas.md

 Loading data into unified logs, like [Kinesis] [kinesis] and [Kafka] [kafka], with a standardized data model and schema means that each application that consumes the data works from the same data model.
 That in turn means that a developer can skip around working on totally different applications within the business, safe in the knowledge that the data model for a 'user' or an 'article' is consistent across all of them.
 He or she doesn't have to waste time translating models between applications, freeing up time to work on the actual processing logic applied to the data.

 With Snowplow, you can load your event data, in real-time, into an Amazon Kinesis stream, where it can be processed by multiple applications in real-time.
-Each of those applications will be working from the same data models.
+Each of those applications will be working from the same data models - the same models you loaded the data into Snowplow with.

 <h3><a name="plug-leaky-data-pipelines">2.4 Less leakage from the data pipelines</a></h3>